<> <> <> <>

 If you would like more support managing your hunger and weight, programmes such as the Juniper Weight Reset offer a healthy, evidence-backed approach that you can follow under the guidance of registered clinicians.

-The Juniper Weight Reset Programme takes a medical-based approach, with both medication and non-medication options to suit your individual needs.
+The Juniper Weight Reset Programme takes a medical-based approach, with medication options to suit your individual needs.

 Using medication to manage weight has been somewhat taboo for a long time, but for many people, it is a helpful and healthy option.
 The Juniper Weight Reset medication, which is available to eligible patients, is designed to promote weight loss, suppress appetite, and improve metabolic function.